Weight Loss vs. Fat Loss: What’s the Difference?

 So what’s the best way to go about losing fat?

 The best way to make sure you’re losing fat not muscle is to eat a balanced diet and train hard.
 If you’ve heard that cardio is the way to lose fat, it’s not entirely true.
 While cardio is a part of training hard, keeping a steady state cardio burns both muscle and fat—kind of the opposite effect of what you want if you’re getting leaner.
 That’s why cardio needs to be met with strength training, if not extra strength training.
+The Isagenix weight loss system can help you release fat, toxin builds up and also build lean muscle with our high-quality protein.

 Strength training builds muscle and torches fat while raising your metabolic rate.
 High-intensity interval training (HIIT) is the easiest way to strength train while keeping your heart rate up.
 It also helps preserve muscle and increases fat breakdown.